jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 Windows
 -------

-Building JASP under windows is the most temperamental but should pose no large problems.
-Beside the above described GitHub repositories, you will need to install the following preliminaries to build JASP on Windows, later on described more specific:
+Building JASP under windows is most temperamental but should pose no large problems.
+Besides the above described GitHub repositories, you will need to install the following preliminaries to build JASP on Windows, later on described in more detail:

 - [Qt 5.12](https://www.qt.io/download) Download the Open Source version from (https://www.qt.io/download).
 - [Visual Studio 2017](https://www.visualstudio.com/downloads/) Download the community version from (https://www.visualstudio.com/downloads/)
 - [R Tools 3.5](https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe) Download from (https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe)

-Besides installing and cloning the software above one needs to make some kits in Qt Creator to be able to build JASP and separately JASP-R-Interface.
+Besides installing and cloning the software above, one needs to make some kits in Qt Creator to be able to build JASP and separately JASP-R-Interface.

-Assume that the root folder of your JASP build folder is <JASP>.
+Assume that the root folder of your JASP build folder is \<JASP\>.
 To build JASP follow the next steps:

-1. Clone JASP sources from the jasp-desktop github repository.
+1. Clone JASP sources from the **jasp-desktop** GitHub repository.
-	From <JASP> root folder in a terminal type:
+	From the \<JASP\> root folder in a terminal, type:

 	\> git clone https://github.com/jasp-stats/jasp-desktop.git